 Most commonly found in Central Mexico, pulque is an alcoholic beverage that has been around for thousands of years.
 It was considered the drink of ancient Aztec, Mayan, Huastec gods before becoming the people’s drink.

 Like tequila and mezcal, pulque is made from the agave plant, specifically maguey, or mature agave.
-The difference is that the sap of the maguey is flash-fermented to make pulque, while the agave for tequila and mezcal are fire-roasted before fermentation and distillation.
+The difference is that the maguey sap is flash-fermented to make pulque, while the agave for tequila and mezcal are fire-roasted before fermentation and distillation.
 Fermenting the raw sap produces an effervescent, low-alcohol beverage in a matter of hours.

-Pulque is best enjoyed fresh, which is also why (good) pulque doesn’t make it very far outside of central Mexico.
-It’s all over Mexico City for example, especially in the super casual dive bars known as pulquerias.
+Pulque is best enjoyed fresh, which is why (good) pulque doesn’t make it very far outside central Mexico.
+For example, it’s all over Mexico City, especially in the super casual dive bars known as pulquerias.
 Try the milky (in color), fizzy, pulque plain, or flavored curados in any number of fruity, nutty, and spicy combos.

 Locals tip: Try pulque the traditional way and drink it from a pebbled glass cacariza.